 Safeguarding is everyone's responsibility.
 As such it does not rest with the Designated Safeguarding Lead (DSL) and their deputies to take a lead responsibility in all of the areas covered within this policy.

-Some areas, such as Health and Safety, are a specialist area of safeguarding and a separate lead for this area is in place in the school.
+Some areas, such as Health and Safety, are a specialist area of safeguarding and the lead for this area is in place in the school and is also the senior DSL.
+A Health & Safety Assistant is in place to assist the Health & Safety responsible person with their duties.
 Safeguarding processes are intended to put in place measures that minimise harm to children.
 There will be situations where gaps or deficiencies in the policies and processes we have in place will be highlighted.
 In these situations a review will be carried out in order to identify learning and inform the policy, practice and culture of the school.

 All pupils in our school are able to talk to any member of staff to share concerns or talk about situations which are giving them worries.
 The staff will listen to the pupil, take their worries seriously and share the information with the safeguarding lead.

 In addition, we provide pupils with information of who they can talk to outside of school both within the community and with local or national organisations who can provide support or help.